 🔑 Key differences

-Once you move out, you’ll work with a realtor to list and sell your home.
+Once you move out, you'll work with a realtor to list and sell your previous home.
 You can use a portion of your equity advance to pay for moving expenses, make repairs before listing, and cover ongoing mortgage payments during the period between closing on your new home and selling your old one.

-Opendoor vs. ‘we buy houses’ companies (or ‘house flippers’)
+Opendoor vs. 'we buy houses' companies

 🔑 Key similarities